 From 10,000 feet, they can direct IP strategy vastly more efficiently and effectively, while identifying packages of patents that are best suited for licensure or sale.
 With the tools now at their disposal, they have been able to easily and quickly identify numerous patent clusters with multi-million dollar potential.
 As the new interfaces come online, the company will be able to see its own patent portfolio, which was once so hazy, with increasing—and increasingly lucrative—clarity.

-If you want to learn more about how GreyB can assist in organizing and analyzing your company’s patent portfolio, you can contact us here.
+Want to learn more about how GreyB can assist in organizing and analyzing your company’s patent portfolio?